 - Positive reveal: The edge of the countertop bisects the rim, leaving part of the rim visible.
 This makes it easier to detect a leak, but the exposed rim can catch food particles and thick liquids.

 - Zero reveal: The edge of the countertop aligns precisely with the inside of the sink bowl.
 This is the easiest configuration to keep clean, but because it calls for the most precision during installation, it may cost more to install.

 Undermount Sink Materials

-The best undermount sink materials for DIYers are lightweight ones, such as stainless steel and copper..
-These materials are easy to support and clean, and they look great with most countertop materials.
-Composite granite and porcelain-coated cast iron are heavier materials, but they acan provide a graceful complement to ceramic, stone and wood countertops, providing they are sturdy enough to support the sink.
-The dark color of composite granite, which is manufactured with actual bits of real stone, provides a pleasing contrast in a decor scheme that is predominately white.
-Cast iron sinks are usually coated with white porcelain, but a variety of other colors, including black, is also available.
+When it comes to undermount kitchen sink materials, composite granite and porcelain-coated cast iron, while heavier, can provide a graceful complement to ceramic, stone, and wood countertops — providing they are sturdy enough to support the sink.
+The dark color of composite granite (which is manufactured with actual bits of real stone) provides a pleasing contrast in a predominately white setup.
+Cast iron sinks are usually coated with white porcelain, but a variety of other colors, including black, are also available.

 The best materials for DIYers are lightweight options, such as copper and stainless steel sinks.
 These materials are easy to support and clean, and they look great with most countertops.